 The common name for this flower, foxglove, is most directly tied to folklore.
 The flower’s name is a loose derivative of the phrase, “folk’s gloves” with “folk” referring to fairy folk.
 Some people believed that the fox wore these flowers as gloves so that he would not be caught while ransacking a chicken coop.

 Other folklore insists that picking foxglove flowers is offensive to fairy folk.
 Probably, this was a story told to small children to prevent them from picking and eating the poisonous plant.

 Still, other traditions hold that the foxglove’s name comes from its similarities to an ancient musical instrument known as the fox’s glew.
 It does, after all, have an iconic bell shape.

 The scientific name for foxglove is “digitalis.”
+It is in the digitalis genus.
 This name is a direct reference to the powerful chemicals in the plant that, when taken correctly, can heal and resolve many heart conditions – but when taken in excess, can be deadly.